 The Basics: What is WordPress?

-It’s important not to confuse WordPress (the software) with WordPress.com which is a hosted solution.
-To learn more, see the difference between WordPress.com vs WordPress.org in our side-by-side comparison.
+It’s important not to confuse WordPress (the software) with WordPress.com, which is a hosted solution.
+To learn more, see the difference between WordPress.com vs. WordPress.org in our side-by-side comparison.

-The idea was coined by Matt Mullenweg who was then joined by Mark Little and together they released the first version of WordPress on May 27, 2003.
+The idea was coined by Matt Mullenweg, who was then joined by Mark Little, and together, they released the first version of WordPress on May 27, 2003.

-Since then, WordPress has evolved from a simple blogging software to a CMS, website builder, eCommerce platform, and more.
+Since then, WordPress has evolved from simple blogging software to a CMS, website builder, eCommerce platform, and more.

-WordPress is a community software and thousands of users from all over the world have contributed to it by submitting code, fixing bugs, translating, testing, and helping others use it.
+WordPress is a community software, and thousands of users from all over the world have contributed to it by submitting code, fixing bugs, translating, testing, and helping others use it.

 Let’s take a look at some WordPress stats and facts to see how WordPress is helping people do great things on the internet.

-How Popular is WordPress?
+How Popular Is WordPress?

 WordPress is immensely popular and is used by millions of people all over the world.
 Here are some numbers to put things in perspective.

-- WordPress powers more than 30% of all websites on the internet.
+- WordPress powers more than 43% of all websites on the internet.

-- 14.7% of top 100 Websites are powered by WordPress.
+- 36.28% of the top 10,000 websites are powered by WordPress.

 - More than 22% of all new domain names in the United States are running WordPress.

 Plugins are like apps for your WordPress website.
 You can install them to add new features to your site and extend its functionality.
-To learn more, see our guide on what are WordPress plugins and how do they work?.
+To learn more, see our guide on what are WordPress plugins and how do they work?

 Here are some mind-blowing facts about WordPress plugins, which show just how massive the WordPress ecosystem is.

-- 3 of those plugins are installed on 5 million+ websites.
+- 8 of those plugins are installed on 5 million+ websites.

-- 19 top WordPress plugins are installed on more than 1 million websites.
+- 61 top WordPress plugins are installed on more than 1 million websites.

 Themes control the appearance of a WordPress website.
-These are WordPress specific website design templates that you can install on your website to change its look.
+These are WordPress-specific website design templates that you can install on your website to change its look.

-There are thousands of free and paid WordPress themes available offering WordPress users an endless combination of design, layout, color schemes, and features.
+There are thousands of free and paid WordPress themes available, offering WordPress users an endless combination of design, layout, color schemes, and features.